ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-filtering/index.md

 | The example above demonstrates the default behaviour of the full store.
 | To instead have the grid request that the server provide the filtered rows, enable the `serverSideFilterOnServer` grid option.

-## Partial Store Filtering
+## Filtering With Infinite Scroll

+When using Infinite Scroll, filtering of rows is performed on the server.
+When using Infinite Scroll, it is not possible for the grid to filter the data as it doesn't not have all the data loaded to filter.

-When using the Partial Store, filtering of rows is performed on the server.
-When a filter is applied in the grid a request is made for more rows via the [Datasource](/server-side-model-datasource/).
+When a filter is applied in the grid and Infinite Scrolling, a request is made for the rows via the [Datasource](/server-side-model-datasource/).
 The provided request contains filter metadata in the `filterModel` property.

 An example of the contents contained in the `filterModel` is shown below: